deckhouse/changelog-action/README.md

 # Changelog Action

-This action creates changelogs by merged PRs per milestone.
+This action creates changelogs by merged PRs per milestone, and can also check for validity of changelog entry messages.

 ## How to use